Before making an offer

 Even if the vendor is headed to auction, pre-auction offers might be accepted.
 If the vendor will accept an offer, then the process essentially becomes a private treaty sale.
 If the offer isn’t accepted (perhaps due to being below or close to the reserve) the property will go to auction, and you’ll have the chance to bid for it there.

 When you’re setting conditions, remember that the vendor could be comparing your offer to a similar offer – but one with fewer conditions.
-On the other hand, you could be very sure of your position and the value and condition of the property and therefore comfortable to ‘go unconditional’.
+On the other hand, you could be very sure of your position and the value and condition of the property and therefore be comfortable to ‘go unconditional’.

 At auctions, offers are generally made unconditionally.
 If you wish to place conditions on your bidding (for example, a different settlement time frame) you’ll need to seek agreement with the vendor in writing before the auction kicks off.